-Testing for a game we've created for this year's Google I/O - an augmented reality game that's takes the "No Internet" T-Rex game out of the Chrome browser and places it in a multiplayer mixed reality game experience.
+Dino Runner AR is a game I prototyped that showcased at this year's Google I/O - an augmented reality experience based on ARCore’s Cloud Anchors that takes the T-Rex game from the Chrome browser and places it in the real world among other virtual players in a multiplayer AR experience.

-Doing some tests with real-time reflective shaders - specifically how something as simple as reflection can aid in creating the illusion of immediate presence in a virtual object
+Doing some tests with real-time reflective shaders - specifically how something as simple as reflection can aid in creating the illusion of immediate presence in a virtual object.
+Using ARCore and ARKit.

 Rainbow Brush is an augmented reality app that allows users to create geometric drawings in 3D and record it in the real world around them.
 While exploring different animation techniques, users also have the ability to record their creations and share them.
 Check out the trailer here.
 Download the app here.